MetaMask/metamask-docs/wallet/how-to/use-sdk/gaming/unity.md

 ## How it works

-The SDK renders a QR code in the UI using a dedicated prefab which players can scan with their MetaMask Mobile app.
+The SDK renders a QR code in the Unity game UI using a dedicated prefab which players can scan with their MetaMask Mobile app.
 It also supports deeplinking on mobile platforms.
-You can use all the [provider API methods](../../reference/provider-api.md) right from your game.
+You can use all the [provider API methods](../../../reference/provider-api.md) right from your game.

 ## Video demo